sebw/blog.wains.be/content/about.md

 My name is Sebastien Wains.

-I'm a solution architect / technical presales at Red Hat, the leading provider of enterprise open source solutions.
+I'm the automation strategist for Belgium and Luxembourg at Red Hat, the leading provider of enterprise open source solutions.

-My background is mostly infrastructure but I'm interested in helping organizations in their DevSecOps journeys.

-My current focus and areas of interest are [DevSecOps](https://www.redhat.com/en/topics/devops/what-is-devsecops), automation, infrastructure as code, security and containers.

 ![](https://blog.wains.be/images/redhatibm.png)